ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/11 JMPFL.md

 #### Description

 Jumps forward in the current script a specified amount.
 The jump begins just after the jump opcode itself and then skips the specified number of bytes.
-Unlike [JMPF][], this jump command allows jumps longer than 0xFF bytes.
+Unlike [JMPF](10 JMPF.md), this jump command allows jumps longer than 0xFF bytes.

-  [JMPF]: 10%20JMPF.md "wikilink"